cognitivetech/David-Burns-Feeling-Good-TEAM-CBT/README.md

 Here's an important point I forgot to make on the podcast.
 According to Wikipedia, here's the definition of "[Neuroticism](https://en.wikipedia.org/wiki/Neuroticism):"

-People with high neuroticism indexes are at risk for the development and onset of common <a title="Mental disorder" href="https://en.wikipedia.org/wiki/Mental_disorder">mental disorders. . . </a> such as <a class="mw-redirect" title="Mood disorders" href= "https://en.wikipedia.org/wiki/Mood_disorders">mood disorders</a>, <a title="Anxiety disorder" href= "https://en.wikipedia.org/wiki/Anxiety_disorder">anxiety disorders</a>, and <a title="Substance use disorder" href= "https://en.wikipedia.org/wiki/Substance_use_disorder">substance use disorder</a>, symptoms of which had traditionally been called [Neurosis](https://en.wikipedia.org/wiki/Neurosis)."
+People with high neuroticism indexes are at risk for the development and onset of common [mental disorders. . .](https://en.wikipedia.org/wiki/Mental_disorder), [mood disorders](https://en.wikipedia.org/wiki/Mood_disorders), [anxiety disorders](https://en.wikipedia.org/wiki/Anxiety_disorder), and [substance use disorder](https://en.wikipedia.org/wiki/Substance_use_disorder), symptoms of which had traditionally been called [Neurosis](https://en.wikipedia.org/wiki/Neurosis)."

 Can you see that this is a tautology?
 In other words, they ask you if you tend to have these kinds of symptoms, then they tell you this is "due to" some "trait" you have called "neuroticism."
 But they are defining "neuroticism" as people who tend to have more of these kinds of symptoms!
 It's circular reasoning.